-Each team must submit an Argument Outline in support of the legal position of both the claimant and the respondent.
+Each team must submit an Argument Outline in support of the legal position of both the claimant and respondent.

 Each team must submit an electronic version of both of their Argument Outlines by email to the Competition Committee on or before 5:00 p.m.
-EST, March 1, 2020.
+EST, February 29, 2024.